ycm-core/YouCompleteMe/README.md

 Make sure you are using [Exuberant Ctags][exuberant-ctags] to produce your tags files since the only supported tag format is the [Exuberant Ctags format][ctags-format].
 The format from "plain" ctags is NOT supported.
 The output of `ctags --version` should list "Exuberant Ctags".
+See [Universal Ctags][universal-ctags] for a maintained version.

 Ctags needs to be called with the `--fields=+l` (that's a lowercase `L`, not a one) option because YCM needs the `language:<lang>` field in the tags output.